 Understanding Graph Databases

-Graph databases offer a fundamentally different way of storing and analyzing data compared to traditional relational databases.
-Entities are represented using nodes, and relationships between entities are indicated via connected edges.
-Nodes and edges both contain labels and additional attributes describing what it is they represent.
-We can query over these labels and attributes to extract information from the graph.
+Graph databases store and analyze data differently from traditional relational databases.
+They represent entities as nodes and define relationships through connected edges.
+Nodes and edges include labels and attributes that describe what they represent.
+Teams query these labels and attributes to extract information from the graph.

-In graph databases, queries take the form of “traversals”.
+In graph databases, queries take the form of traversals.
 A traversal moves from node to node along connected edges.
-For a simple example, say we wanted to obtain a list of physicians who have treated a patient.
-If the physician nodes are connected directly to the patient node, the traversal will start at the node of the patient we want to query, and then collect all edges coming out of that patient node that go to a physician node.
+For example, to list physicians who treated a patient, the traversal starts at the patient node and follows edges to connected physician nodes.

 Advantages of Graph Databases in Population Health Analysis